HVLepage/cavep-unah/_posts/2023-10-25-October2023Workshop.markdown

 date: 2023-07-18 16:00:00
 author: jforrest
 version: 1.0.0
-category: workshop
+category: field-work
 ---

+## UCAM workshop visit No.2

-### Visit to the University of Huanta, 23-25.10.2023 (Dr A.Ionescu, University of Cambridge)
+Dr A.Ionescu of the University of Cambridge visited the University of Huanta, 23-25.10.2023.

 The program -